Ecotrust/madrona/README.rst

 Create your Project
 =========================

-Once you've got madrona installed, you're ready to start developing your new decision support tool!
+Once you've got madrona installed, you're ready to start developing your new planning tool!
 Depending on your style you may want to:

 * Hit the ground running with an `example application <https://github.com/Ecotrust/madrona/tree/master/examples/test_project/>`_.